 - Update data on the probable location of conservation elements, their apparent ecological status, and relative responses to various change agents.
-These data will support updating CE distribution maps, as well as for conceptual and spatial models related to their ecological status. - Update data on the location and rate of CA expansion/contraction to allow rapid re-evaluation of actual and potential effects on CEs and other CAs. - Validating all model assumptions, especially as they relate to identification of potential sites for CE habitat restoration and/or mitigation.

-• Updated information on Places, such as the boundaries of existing and proposed priority conservation areas.
+These data will support updating CE distribution maps, as well as for conceptual and spatial models related to their ecological status. - Update data on the location and rate of CA expansion/contraction to allow rapid re-evaluation of actual and potential effects on CEs and other CAs. - Validating all model assumptions, especially as they relate to identification of potential sites for CE habitat restoration and/or mitigation. - Updated information on Places, such as the boundaries of existing and proposed priority conservation areas.

 Climate Change Forecasting - Some more specific recommendations include the potential priority investments related to climate change modeling.
 Based on the climate envelope modeling of both landscape species and vegetation assemblages, additional, finer scale spatial climate analysis of species and vegetation types projected to lose at least 50% of their existing bioclimate envelopes is recommended.
-For some vegetation types, especially for Mojave mid-elevation mixed desert scrub, or species such as desert tortoise, distribution data exists at finer spatial resolution than the 4km2 climate data available for the REA.
-Conducting climate space trend analyses is recommended for all selected elements using PRISM 800m2 data supplemented by SNOTEL data (that will specifically improve understanding of PRISM interpolated precipitation data).
-Rather than the relatively coarse modeling effort aimed at forecasting future loss, gain, or maintenance of bioclimatic envelopes using distribution modeling algorithms, climate space trends employing existing high resolution climate data from 1900-2010, applied to a specific vegetation type distribution, will produce a fine resolution map of where targeted elements are currently experiencing the most, and the least, stress from climate change.
+For the vegetation types, all forms of sagebrush habitat are forecast to be disproportionately impacted by climate change according to the REA results.
+Distribution data for all sagebrush habitats exists at finer spatial resolution than the 4km2 climate data available for the REA.
+Conducting climate space trend analyses is recommended for all four sagebrush vegetation types using PRISM 800m2 data supplemented by SNOTEL data (that will specifically improve understanding of PRISM interpolated precipitation data).
+Rather than the relatively coarse modeling effort aimed at forecasting future loss, gain, or maintenance of sagebrush habitat bioclimatic envelopes using species distribution modeling algorithms, climate space trends employing existing high resolution climate data from 1900-2010, applied to a specific vegetation type distribution, will produce a fine resolution map of where sagebrush vegetation types are currently experiencing the most, and the least, stress from climate change that is already occurring.
 These results can be compared to forecasts from climate models to relate existing climate change impacts to model projections, improving understanding of the confidence that can be applied to spatial and temporal climate projections.
 The data now exist for such an analysis, which could be produced relatively quickly and inexpensively.
-These results would inform BLM management of the spatial distribution of elements that are most vulnerable and most resilient to changes in climate changes that are already occurring.
+These results would inform BLM management of the spatial distribution of sagebrush vegetation types that are most vulnerable and most resilient to changes in climate changes that are already occurring.

-7 Acknowledgements
+7 Acknowledgments

-We wish to acknowledge the support from the Bureau of Land Management, making this REA possible.
-We also thank our multi-agency Assessment Management Team for their guidance throughout each phase of this effort.
-Our team, including not only NatureServe staff, but those of Sound Science LLC, California Academy of Sciences, Healy Hamilton, EcoAnalysts, the Nevada Natural Heritage Program, and David Theobald of Colorado State University, all provided unique and truly critical contributions to the development and implementation of this assessment.
+The REA contracting team wishes to acknowledge the support from the Bureau of Land Management, making this REA possible.
+We also thank the multi-agency Assessment Management Team for their guidance throughout each phase of this effort.
+Our team comprised of the NatureServe staff, Sound Science LLC, California Academy of Sciences, Healy Hamilton, EcoAnalysts, the Nevada Natural Heritage Program, and David Theobald of Colorado State University, all provided unique and truly critical contributions to the development and implementation of this assessment.